-Saba’s painting is intuitive and sensual, exploring the shapes and colours of the seen and unseen worlds of pain, emotion, energy, spirit and the subconscious experience of existing simultaneously in mind, body, spirit and physical spaces.
+London based, self-taught artist, Saba Khan's painting, is intuitive and sensual.
+She explores shapes and colours of the seen and unseen worlds of pain, emotion, energy, spirit, and the subconscious experience of existing simultaneously in mind, body, spirit and physical spaces.

-Through bold colour and unsettling yet settling imagery, her work subtly notes the random, emotional and political choices people make in a world that does not always benefit the majority.
-Committed to the belief that the seen, unseen, human and natural worlds are interdependent and interconnected, Saba comments on how the obsession with individualism and the world of the senses has led to the fragmentation of nature, community, family, body and personality.
+Through bold colour and unsettling yet settling imagery, her work subtly notes the random, emotional and political choices ordinary people make in a world that does not always benefit the majority.
+Committed to the belief that the seen, unseen, human and natural worlds are interdependent and interconnected, Saba comments on how the world of the senses has led to the fragmentation of nature, community, family, body and personality.
 Without making moral judgements, she questions the nature of fragmentation as a decaying and creative force.
-Her paintings remain optimistic as there is the rendering of beauty and a mood of hope and recovery in her work.
+Her paintings remain optimistic as there is the rendering of beauty, love for humanity and mood of hope and recovery in her work.

 Collections and commissions